wiseindy/wiseindy.github.io/_posts/2015-06-17-how-to-add-ms-sql-server-as-an-odbc-data-source.md

   - sql
   - sql server
 ---
-<a href="https://en.wikipedia.org/wiki/Open_Database_Connectivity" target="_blank">ODBC</a> stands for <a href="https://en.wikipedia.org/wiki/Open_Database_Connectivity" target="_blank">Open Database Connectivity</a>.
+<a target="_blank" href="https://en.wikipedia.org/wiki/Open_Database_Connectivity" target="_blank">ODBC</a> stands for <a target="_blank" href="https://en.wikipedia.org/wiki/Open_Database_Connectivity" target="_blank">Open Database Connectivity</a>.
 It is an API that allows you to access database systems.
 This connection was developed with an aim to make it independent of database systems and operating systems.

 <!--more-->